Whelkers

 Many thanks to Billy Cox's granddaughters, Geraldine Green and Caroline Gittens, for helping us with the research into Bessie's history.

-During the winter of 2013 and 2014 essential work was carried out on Bessie to repair damage and keep her stable until she has her major refit.
+During the winter of 2013 and 2014 essential work was carried out on Bessie to repair damage and keep her stable.
 At the same time the added wheel house was removed and her decks strengthened, so she looks much more like her original 1935 self.
 David Hewitt and Tom Gathercole carried out the work, with plenty of help from volunteers.

 See photographs of Bessie here